 The early period of English settlement in Jamaica, drew much attention to the buccaneers based at Port Royal.
 Buccaneering had begun on the islands of Tortuga and Hispaniola.
 They were a wild, rough and ruthless set of sea rovers.
 They took their loot of gold, silver and jewels to Port Royal.

 Port Royal prior to this time was an insignificant town in Jamaica.
-Under the buccaneers’ leadership the town, within a decade and a half, grew to become known as one of the “wealthiest and wickedest city in the world”.
+Under the buccaneers’ leadership, the town, within a decade and a half, grew to become known as one of the “wealthiest and wickedest cities in the world”.

 The greatest buccaneer captain of all was Henry Morgan.
 He started out as a pirate and later became a privateer.
 Morgan mercilessly raided Spanish fleet and colonies.
 He kept the Spaniards busy defending their coasts that they had little time to attack Jamaica.
 Morgan was knighted by king Charles II of England and was appointed Lieutenant governor of Jamaica in 1673.
 Morgan died in 1688.

 A violent earthquake destroyed Port Royal on June 7, 1692.
 The survivors of the earthquake who re-settled in Kingston abandoned the Port.
 Port Royal became an important naval base in the eighteenth century.

 The English settlers concerned themselves with growing crops that could easily be sold in England.
 Tobacco, indigo and cocoa soon gave way to sugar which became the main crop for the island.

 The sugar industry grew so rapidly that the 57 sugar estates in the island in 1673 grew to nearly 430 by 1739.